1900 Stanford football team

 Stanford's final game of the season against California, played on Thanksgiving Day in San Francisco, drew the largest crowd to that date to watch a sporting event west of the Mississippi River.
 An overflow crowd watched from the roof of an adjacent factory.
 The weight of the spectators caused the roof to collapse, plunging a large group, primarily boys and young men, to the concrete floor and active furnaces of the factory.
-In all, 22 died and more than 70 were injured.
+In all, 22 died and more than 70 were injured in an event later referred to as the Thanksgiving Day Disaster.